 Yet it is one thing to appreciate what one does not understand and quite another to get busy correcting the matter: one earns us a fleeting thrill of pleasure and the other permanently enhances our perspective.
 What’s more, you don’t lose your sense of awe during the transition from naive wonderment to true understanding – the hummingbird seems all the more magical once you discover she doesn’t need magic to keep her in flight.
 Likewise, the universe itself is more, not less, magnificent when you try to make sense of it than when you gaze dreamily at the “grand mystery” of it all.

-If you’ve read any of my past posts, you knew this part was coming: when I was religious, I settled too often for the awe of ignorance.
+When I was religious, I settled too often for the awe of ignorance.
 On too many occasions I contented myself to shake my head at creation in wonder and exclaim, “What an awesome God!
 Can you imagine how majestic he is, having created such a world?”
 A titillating reflection to be sure, but not a productive one.
 Little did I know, I was in store for something more exhilerating than ad nauseam discussion on how “there is so much we can never hope to know” and “what a strange and unlikely universe we live in!”
 Such sentiments are admittedly true but also trivial, especially given that the bit that we already do know cures our infections, powers our homes and cars, takes us to other planets, and endows us with greater and greater insight into our origins and purpose.

 So, while I won’t cease to draw inspiration from the glowing moon, the vast oceans, the complex human eye, and the many other wonders of our world, I will do so only to an extent which allows me to pursue those things I can hope to understand.
 Our ancestors’ only option was to stare at our sky in ignorant wonder with only made-up stories to resolve the sensation.
 They can’t be blamed, for ignorance was the only indulgence available to them.
 We who are privileged to rise above slack-jawed wonder on occasion have no such excuse.